HuiGuanLab/ms-sl/README.md

 MODELDIR=tvr-runs_0-2022_07_11_20_27_02

 ./do_test.sh $DATASET $FEATURE $ROOTPATH $MODELDIR
 ```

-We also provide the trained checkpoint on TVR, it can be downloaded from [Here]().
+We also provide the trained checkpoint on TVR, it can be downloaded from [Here](https://pan.baidu.com/s/1d70cecBvwVqYwmvobJpbGw?pwd=zxzk).
 Run the following script to evaluate it.
 ```
 ROOTPATH=$HOME/VisualSearch
-cd ms-sl
-tar -xvf checkpoint_tvr.tar -C $ROOTPATH/tvr

 DATASET=tvr
+tar -xvf checkpoint_tvr.tar -C $ROOTPATH/$DATASET/results

 FEATURE=i3d_resnet
-ROOTPATH=$HOME/VisualSearch
 MODELDIR=checkpoint_tvr
 ./do_test.sh $DATASET $FEATURE $ROOTPATH $MODELDIR
 ```
 `$DATASET` is the dataset that the model trained and evaluate on.